In today’s article, I’m chronicling my recent staycation over at Goodwood Park Hotel.

 That really depends.
 The negatives are clear – there were several shocking cleanliness lapses across the hotel.
 From the multitude of stains and grime in the Deluxe Mayfair Room to the floating insect carcasses of the main swimming pool, I have to say that the cleanliness standard of Goodwood Park is by far the worst I’ve seen from a 5-star hotel.
 Its mistakes are far more egregious than even One Farrer Hotel’s, and a far cry from the Hilton, which I stayed just prior to Goodwood Park.
 Heck, even budget hotels such as Santa Grand and Rest Bugis Hotel had cleaner rooms and pristine pools.
 I came to Goodwood Park Hotel with high expectations, but the experience was underwhelming.
 The saving grace is the beautifully designed Deluxe Premier Room, though I wish the bathroom was bigger and more soundproof.
 If you’re specifically searching for a colonial-themed hotel, then I think Goodwood Park’s Deluxe Premier Room is acceptable, if you can find it under $150.
 Otherwise, there are certainly better options out there, even in Orchard – Orchard Hotel is cleaner, cheaper, and features separate standing shower and bathtub, though the interior design is a tad generic.

 Those interested in booking a stay at Goodwood Park Hotel can do so on the Traveloka app.
-Traveloka constantly has some sort of ongoing promotions, with prices so ridiculously low that I’ve personally booked about 90% of my staycations on Traveloka.
-Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase with a minimum spending of $100.
-My promo codes are stackable with any of Traveloka’s app or bank coupon codes, so be sure to stack them all for the best deal.
+Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase (with a minimum spending of $100) for new users and $5 off any hotels or attractions purchase (with a minimum spending of $50) for existing users.
+The codes are valid till the end of 2022.
 Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 However, this post is not sponsored – I paid my own dime to book the hotel, and as you can see I’ve been honest in my review.

 Goodwood Park Hotel Location: